View Ruby Gramlich's Obituary on www.swtimes.com/ and share memories

 She is survived by a sister-in-law, Carol Gramlich of Georgia; two nieces, Phyllis Edwards of Greenwood and Ginger Davis of Brenham, Texas; two nephews, Dennis Wells of Fort Smith and Rick Wells of Greenwood; eight great-nephews, Brent and Brian Edwards, Chad, Christopher and Colby Davis and Phillip, Sammie and Ryan Wells; and seven great-nephews and -nieces.

-Private service will be held for Ruby at Edwards Funeral Home with burial at the U.S. National Cemetery in Fort Smith.
+Private service will be held at Edwards Funeral Home with burial at the U.S. National Cemetery in Fort Smith.
 Services have been entrusted to Edwards Funeral Home.

 Viewing will be 8 a.m. to 5 p.m.
 Tuesday, May 5 at the funeral home.